Exploring Animated GIFs: Optimization, Compression, and Conversion

 Tools for this purpose are available both online and as Windows applications.

-Additionally, there’s an option to eliminate only duplicate frames.
-This method identifies and removes consecutive frames that are identical or extremely similar, subsequently combining their display times.
-While this approach may not be necessary for the majority of GIFs, it can be invaluable in specific scenarios where frame redundancy is high, ensuring a smoother and more optimized animation.
+Also, there’s an option to eliminate only duplicate frames.
+This identifies and removes consecutive frames that are identical or extremely similar, combining their display times.

 What if the GIFs are still too large after compression?